 Configure Azure SQL Data Sync to replicate to MySQL Database on Azure

-MySQL Database on Azure supports subordinate server mode and standard MySQL data replication.
-You can use this function to automatically sync the database data from a MySQL server instance that's running at your own location or somewhere else to a subordinate server that's running on MySQL Database on Azure.
+MySQL Database on Azure supports slave server mode and standard MySQL data replication.
+You can use this function to automatically sync the database data from a MySQL server running at your own location or somewhere else to a subordinate server running on MySQL Database on Azure.

-Check to ensure that the system variable lower_case_table_names on the MySQL server instance is set to 1.
-If it is not, then you must set it to 1.
-You run this check because MySQL data replication requires that the parameter values are the same on the master and subordinate servers, but this parameter is set to 1 on MySQL Database on Azure.
+- Check that the system variable lower_case_table_names on the MySQL server is set to 1.
+If not, then you must set it to 1.
+This is because MySQL data replication requires that the parameter values are the same on the master and subordinate servers, but this parameter is set to 1 on MySQL Database On Azure.

 mysql> SET GLOBAL lower_case_table_names = 1;